lorriman/lastfmsearcher/README.md

 http://github/lorriman/

 (To compile, into Android or Linux Desktop, see 'API info' below about recreating an api key file, not supplied.
-Linux desktop support requires only Flutter Stable as a preview is included.)
+Linux desktop support requires only Flutter Stable as a beta preview is included.)

 # LastFm demonstrator